daryllxd/lifelong-learning/self-improvement/sell-yourself.md

 *Your Studio*

 Inviting your cx into your workspace will help them get to know the people and process behind your products.

+*Your Process*

+Share a peek inside your sketchbook or a snapshot of in-progress pieces.
+What you do is downright magical to your customers and they would love to see a behind the scenes look at your creative process